jfdm/jfdm.github.io/teaching.md

 ## University of Glasgow

-At Glasgow, I will be involved in light teaching duties, namely lecturing.
+At Glasgow I am involved with a variety of teaching duties at Level 4, and Masters Level.

 ### 2018-2019

 + CS4025P: Individual Project
-   + Supervisor two Level 4 Students.
+   + Supervisor to two Level 4 Students.
 + CS4021: Functional Programming with Haskell
     + Co-Lecturer, and tutor on course's corresponding MOOC.